 However, J&J is making some progress with its international rollout.
 The single-dose vaccine was authorized for emergency use by the U.K. regulator in late May and the U.K has ordered 20 million doses of the shot that is likely to be available later this year.
 J&J will also be supplying the doses to Japan by 2022.
 Japan has made little progress with its vaccination drive so far, with only 22% of its population fully vaccinated.
 The company is also looking to expand the vaccine’s availability to India, working with manufacturer Biological E. to produce its shot locally.

 Overall, we still think the J&J shot has room for growth globally, as it could do much of the heavy lifting in getting the global population inoculated against Covid-19, considering its single-dose requirement and relatively easy storage.

 Now while J&J’s vaccine has dominated the headlines for the company, there is not much upside from a stock price appreciation point of view, given that it is a not-for-profit product, at least for the period of the pandemic.

 - Q2 2021 Performance

 - Johnson & Johnson reported a solid 27% top line growth in Q2 2021, driven by a large 63% growth in medical devices sales, 17% jump in pharmaceutical sales, and a 13% growth seen in consumer healthcare business.
-The Medical Devices business in particular has seen a rebound over the recent months after taking a hit in 2020, especially Q2 2020, due to the pandemic.
-Adjusted EPS grew 48% from $2.48 in Q2 2021 from $1.67 in the prior year quarter.
+The Medical Devices business, in particular, has seen a rebound over the recent months after taking a hit in 2020, especially Q2 2020, due to the pandemic.
+Adjusted EPS grew 48% to $2.48 in Q2 2021 from $1.67 in the prior year quarter.

 - Impact of Coronavirus On Johnson & Johnson